Stem Cells: What Are They and 8 Ways to Activate Them

 Intermittent and Extended Fasting

 Fasting is another great way to achieve ketosis and also activate your stem cells.
 Fasting stimulates a process called autophagy, which means self-eating.
-During the autophagy process the body recycles its own cellular components to make new healthier cells.
+During the autophagy process, the body recycles its cellular components to make new healthier cells.
 This mechanism of self-renewal is also associated with the development of stem cells.

 Extended fasting can last for a few days to several weeks when you are not consuming anything else but water and perhaps certain liquids, such as herbal tea.
 Intermittent fasting cycles between periods of fasting and eating within one day.
 Most people find the most benefit when fasting for 16 hours and leaving an 8-hour eating window.